 Now I am a Boiled Prawn

 Writing this post is a sensitive task for me.
 Every word I type causes painful feelings.
 Not for any sentimental reasons, but because each keystroke sends a shiver of discomfort through my sun-charred, aloe-vera soaked arms.
 My back and shoulders are covered in blisters and my face is swollen and red.
-The worst sunburn of my life?
-Maybe the second worst.

 Despite the agony, I am smiling as I think back to the cause of this distress.
 An hour baking on the bow of a speedboat crashing through the Indian ocean, the heat of the sun offset by a cool, stiff breeze.
 I knew I would pay the consequences, but I was immobilised by the sheer sense of freedom and satisfaction.
 I just sat there with a smile on my carbonising face.